 As the field of healthcare only continues to grow, the need for healthcare administrators does too.
 Healthcare administration is an important role in the healthcare industry, and many people are drawn to it because it is a rewarding career path with the ability to make a real impact in healthcare.
 It also comes with many benefits, including upward mobility and potentially high salaries.

-In this guide, we’ll explore how much healthcare administrators make, salaries by city and state, some of the highest paying healthcare careers, and more!
+In this guide, we’ll explore how much healthcare administrators make, salaries by city and state, some of the highest-paying healthcare administration careers, and more!

-Part Three How Much Do Healthcare Administrators Make?
+Part One How Much Do Healthcare Administrators Make?

 Here is a sampling of some of the healthcare administrator salaries you might find in the field:

 As a private practice office manager, you would essentially be in charge of running a medical practice for a provider.
 According to the BLS, a medical and health services manager makes an average salary of over $100,000, although that could vary widely.
 A smaller office, for instance, may not earn you as high of a salary as a multi-facility one.

 Nursing Home Administrator - $117,000

 A nursing home administrator would hold a senior-level position at a nursing home, managing other people in leadership roles and working on the business end of directing the facility.
 Nursing home administrators or directors are one of the highest-paid healthcare administration roles.
 According to Salary.com, a nursing home administrator makes an average of $117,000.

 Health Services Manager or Administrator - $100,980

 This role could be a Nurse Manager, who oversees a particular unit or floor of the hospital, or an administrator in another department of the hospital, such as employee health or infection control.
 According to the BLS, medical and health service managers make an average of $100,980 per year.